WHY I STAY INVOLVED

 As luck would have it, another Zeta Nu sister, Samantha Perrin Jackson, was serving as a remote Chapter Advisor for Zeta Upsilon–Northern Michigan University, and she was looking for advisors.
 I contacted Samantha and before I knew it, I was the Campus Relations Advisor for a chapter I’d never stepped foot in for a group of women I’d never met in person.
 Starting off, it was tough to get over the mental and logistical hurdles.
 I lived six hours from the campus, but Google Hangouts helped me connect with members almost as if I was in the chapter house.

-While serving Zeta Upsilon, a Province Director reached out to me with an opportunity to serve as a remote Chapter Advisor for Zeta Eta–Rensselaer Polytechnic Institute in New York.
+While serving Zeta Upsilon, a was approached with an opportunity to serve as a remote Chapter Advisor for Zeta Eta–Rensselaer Polytechnic Institute in New York.
 At first, I was apprehensive as this was the complete opposite of my collegiate experience at a small liberal arts school in Michigan.

 However, the more I thought about it, the more excited I became.
 Serving this chapter would allow me to meet new people, serve a new geographic area and experience Alpha Gam on a campus vastly different from my initiating chapter.
 I accepted the appointment after learning more about the chapter, and I am so happy I did.
 The women of the Zeta Eta Chapter embraced me with open arms, and we grew together for almost three years.